-Our Apex Legends guide to the best loot spots explains how to gear up quickly with high-tier equipment.
+Our Apex Legends best loot spots guide explains how to gear up quickly with high-tier equipment.

 As with every other battle royale game on the market, getting geared up quickly at the start of an Apex Legends match is absolutely vital.